bilgincoskun/brogue-android-port/README.md

 Android port of [Brogue](https://sites.google.com/site/broguegame/) using SDL2
+# Installation

-You can download apk from [here](https://github.com/bilgincoskun/brogue-android-port/releases)
+You can download apks from [here](https://github.com/bilgincoskun/brogue-android-port/releases)

+Currently there are 3 apks use different versions of Brogue

+* 1.7.5 with bug fixes from [here](https://github.com/flend/brogue-windows/) (Suggested version)

+* Original v1.7.5 version

+* Original 1.7.4 version

+Also keep in mind that since there are incompatibilities between versions, changing one version to another might cause problems with the save/recording files.

 # Building

 Before building it, run **setup_project.sh** to download and copy necessary files into the project.